garpunkal/Umbraco-Headless-Sandbox/readme.md

 |password|HG8GrrELDKy3TqVOUcjE!|

+## Notes
+Uses Vercel for hosting, so the output is vercel adapter.
+This can be changed by changing or removing the astro adapter

 ## Outstanding
 - Search minimal API
 - Sitemap optimisation?
 API for sitemap rather than recursive calls to cd API?